ChaarmiWorlds/ChaarmiWorlds/README.md

 FREE EDITION:
 * This edition is the FREE edition base.
 * You get TWO plots of land to use (Specifically genesis and ryina)
+* You get only up to 4 users at a time for multiplayer access (Pro gets you maximum user capability)
 * To get more features and functionality please purchase a monthly license for a low monthly fee by visiting https://www.chaarmi.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>